shalomirungu/phase4_project/README.md

 ## Data Preparation
 We prepared the data by merging datasets, getting its statistical summary, checked for duplicated and null values.
 ## Exploratory Data Analysis
-We did a plot to understand the genre distribution,
+We did visualization using plots to understand the genre distribution, rating frequency, and that of highly and lowly rated movies.